An Empirical Study on Challenges for LLM Application Developers: Methodology

-\textbf{Step 4: Constructing the taxonomy of challenges.} Due to the high cost of manually analyzing all the crawled posts, we first removed posts that had been deleted by the forum community.
-From the remaining {\postnum} questions, we randomly selected a statistically significant sample.
+\textbf{Step 4: Constructing the taxonomy of challenges.} From the {\postnum} questions, we randomly selected a statistically significant sample to avoid the high cost of manually analyzing all the crawled posts.
 This sample size ensures a 99\% confidence level with a $\pm$2.5\% confidence interval~\cite{aghajani2019software}.
 As a result, {\samplednum} questions constitute the taxonomy dataset of our study.
-We construct the taxonomy as follows.
+We show the taxonomy construction methodology as follows.